abemscac/pies-doc/docs/vue3/unwrap-nested-ref.md

 ## Partial Reactive Object

-When using Vue 3, you should try to **avoid declaring partial reactive object**, because usually the are the source of bugs.
+When using Vue 3, you should try to **avoid declaring partial reactive object** because usually the are the source of bugs.
 For example:

 ```ts showLineNumbers